-During 2011, the latest year for which FBI statistics exist, 12,664 murders were committed in the United States.
-Of those, 8,583 involved the use of firearms, 1,694 were committed with knives or cutting instruments, 496 were committed with blunt objects and 726 murders were committed with “personal weapons”, which are defined as hands, fists, feet and other body parts.
+During 2013, the latest year for which FBI statistics exist, 12,230 murders were committed in the United States.
+Of those, 8,438 involved the use of firearms, 1,486 were committed with knives or cutting instruments, 1,621 were committed with “other weapons” and 685 murders were committed with “personal weapons”, which are defined as hands, fists, feet and other body parts.
 During that same year, several million law abiding gun owners committed no crimes.

 The seemingly most innocuous proposal by proponents of “gun control” is a federal registry of gun owners.
 Such a registry is promoted as an important tool in the government’s never-ending effort to protect us from ourselves; more to the point, it would serve to prevent us from protecting ourselves from the government.
 Conversely, as a means of deterring or preventing gun-related crime, (the alleged purpose of gun control) a federal registry is all but useless.

 Only law-abiding citizens would register their guns, so a federal registry would essentially be a list of gun owners who don’t commit crimes.
 As an after-the-fact tool of crime detection, a federal registry is equally useless.
 With a few notable exceptions, crimes in which firearms are used are investigated by city, county or state police departments and they already have the ability to trace firearms.
 Aside from being redundant, a federal registry is likely to be unwieldy, out of date and inaccurate.
 But even if the data was up-to-the-minute and accurate, more often than not, it would lead investigators to a registered owner from whom the gun in question had been stolen.